brrianalexis/readme-display/README.md

 LETTERBOXD_USERNAME=your-letterboxd-username
 ```

-4. Add the widget to your readme:
+4. Add the widgets you want to your readme:

 ```markdown
 ![Last.fm](https://your-deployment-url.vercel.app/api/last-fm)